Connecting dust and outflows in AGN: the intriguing case of NGC 6860: Spectral fitting

 The X-ray spectrum of NGC 6860 exhibits a series of absorption lines belonging to warm absorbers.
 We fit the RGS and HETGS spectra simultaneously using photoionisation modelling.
 For the RGS, we fit the spectral range of 7-35 \AA, while for the HETGS, we utilize both the High-Energy Grating (HEG) covering 1.6-14 \AA, and the Medium-Energy Grating (MEG) spanning 2.5-15 \AA.
 For the photoionisation modelling we choose the \pion model in \spex \citep{Mehdipour2016}. \pion is a self-consistent model that calculates the thermal and ionisation balance together with the spectrum of a plasma in photoionisation equilibrium.
 It uses the SED from the continuum model components set in \spex.
 During spectral fitting, as the continuum varies, the thermal and ionisation balance and the spectrum of the plasma are re-calculated at each stage.
 This implies that when employing realistic broad-band continuum components to analyze the data, the photoionisation is computed in accordance with the \pion model.

 To adequately account for the absorption lines originating from various ionic species we need four $\pion$ components, with different ionisation parameters, $\xi$.
-The ionisation parameter is defined as $\rm \xi=L/(n_{H}\cdot r^{2})$, where where L is the luminosity of the ionising source over the 1–1000 Ryd band (13.6 eV to 13.6 keV) in $\rm erg \cdot s^{-1}$, \NH \ the hydrogen density in $\rm cm^{-3}$, and $r$ the distance between the photoionised gas and the ionising source in cm (\citealt{Tarter1969}, \citealt{Krolik1981}).
+The ionisation parameter is defined as $\rm \xi=L/ \nH \cdot r^{2}$, where L is the luminosity of the ionising source over the 1–1000 Ryd band (13.6 eV to 13.6 keV) in $\rm erg \cdot s^{-1}$, \nH \ the hydrogen density in $\rm cm^{-3}$, and $r$ the distance between the photoionised gas and the ionising source in cm (\citealt{Tarter1969}, \citealt{Krolik1981}).
 For the different \pion components we have as free parameters: the column density of the absorber, the ionisation parameters as well as the velocity shift and velocity broadening.
+The remaining \pion parameters have been kept at their default values, as specified in the user manual.\footnote{https://spex-xray.github.io/spex-help/models/pion.html}.
+In particular the density \nH of \pion is left at its default value as our modeling is not dependent on density.
 The pion components are added until all the observed absorption features are effectively modeled, and no further statistical enhancement in the fit is achievable.